tolitius/calip/README.md

 362880
 ```

-## Taming runtime errors
+## taming runtime errors

-Most of the time, in case of a runtime error/exception, JVM reports an array of stack trace elements, each representing one stack frame.
+most of the time, in case of a runtime error/exception, JVM reports an array of stack trace elements, each representing one stack frame.
 This array is also known as a stacktrace.

-While it is immensely useful for tracking down an error scope (i.e. _where_ it happened), it falls short to provide a _state_ snapshot at the time an error occurred: i.e. "what were the arguments passed to a function _at the time_ the error occurred?"
+while it is immensely useful for tracking down an error scope (i.e. _where_ it happened), it falls short to provide a _state_ snapshot at the time an error occurred: i.e. "what were the arguments passed to a function _at the time_ the error occurred?"

 `calip` helps tracking down these runtime arguments by setting an "`:on-error?`" flag on a measurement.

-### Measuring on error
+### measuring on error

-As an example let's take a function that creates a socket (i.e. connects) to external systems:
+as an example let's take a function that creates a socket (i.e. connects) to external systems:

 ```clojure
 => (defn connect [{:keys [host port]}]